This post may contain affiliate links.

 Frequently Asked Questions

-Can I use fresh watermelon instead of frozen?
+Can I use fresh watermelon instead of frozen for a watermelon slushie?

 Can I make this recipe is advance?